 It is a common tradition stemming from the children of Grandpa Wilkes that one morning the family saw a large bear in their garden which they drove out.
 One version says it was chased out of the garden and Grandpa followed it into the close-by mountain and shot it.
 Another version reports that the bear had a cub and they were chased away.

-Whether they had a cow the writer does not know but it has been reported that feed for the horses became very scarce and, as the knolls on the hillside became bare as spring approached dry grass would be pulled from them and fed to the animals and, as spring came closer, the horses, would be led to the hillside's grassy spots.
+Whether they had a cow the writer does not know, but it has been reported that feed for the horses became very scarce and, as the knolls on the hillside became bare as spring approached, dry grass would be pulled from them and fed to the animals and, as spring came closer, the horses, would be led to the hillside's grassy spots.

 The mistake which was made was certainly unintentional.
 The container, a copper wash boiler - perhaps a worn-out boiler - was left to the side of the house with some of the mortar remaining in it.
 Whether there was neglect in not furnishing the animals with adequate salt we do not know but, apparently, the horses became salt-hungry and licked the mortar contained in the boiler.
-Any one of the elements in the mixture would probably not have affected the horses, however, apparently, a poison resulted from the copper of the boiler container and the result was a couple dead horses.
+Any one of the elements in the mixture would probably not have affected the horses, however, apparently, a poison resulted from the copper of the boiler container and the result was a couple of dead horses.

 This literally proved a catastrophe for the family.
 Farming during these years depended on flesh-power, either human or animal power and human power by itself was totally inadequate.
 Grandpa Wilkes could not help but recognize the fact that he suffered from a great physical handicap - an invalid arm on his left and an invalid foot on his right.
-What courage he showed to even think he might be successful.
-His wife, Grandma Martha, encouraged him to do his best and, at probably said, "That which you can't do, I'll do for you".
+What courage he showed to even think he might be successful!
+His wife, Grandma Martha, encouraged him to do his best and, probably said, "That which you can't do, I'll do for you."
 We who remember her know that was the type woman she was and this willingness will become even more evident as we watch her lifespan unfold.

 It must have been a hard decision during the following days after the loss of the horses.
 There had to have been tears - big tears - the reason for, perhaps, the little children could not comprehend.